Real Estate Syndication

-A real estate syndicate is a group of investors who collaborate with one another and pool their funds in order to purchase or develop real property.
+A real estate syndicate is a group of investors who collaborate with one another and pool their funds to purchase or develop real property.
 The process begins with at least one person who wants to invest in a real estate venture and who seeks to approach or solicit investors to pool their money together for the investment; this initial person or group would be known as the issuer.
-Before the issuer of the security can approach or solicit prospective investors, however, he or she must be registered as a dealer and an “offering statement” or a “prospectus” must be filed with and accepted by the Real Estate Finance Bureau of the New York State Office of the Attorney General (“REF”).
+Before the issuer of the security can approach or solicit prospective investors, however, the issuer must be registered as a dealer and an “offering statement” or a “prospectus” must be filed with and accepted by the Real Estate Finance (REF) Bureau of the New York State Office of the Attorney General.
 The offering statement must disclose all material information related to the offering.
 Only after REF has accepted the offering statement and the issuer has been properly registered would the issuer be permitted to make public offerings to prospective investors.

 The Syndication Act does not require submission of a full offering plan in all cases.
 Policy Statements 100 through 105 provide guidance regarding the exemptions available to issuers who would otherwise be required to register their offering statements or prospectuses.